Tarot in Literature I

 I am Gano, that treacherous idler,

-hanged from his feet, as anyone can see,
+and hung by the feet, as anyone can see,

 and my name is Fiammetta,